dennispr/WorkToDo/README.md

 # Add notes to the digital notes doc??? - what Droo said etc

 # Filament
-* follow up on extension/amendment
+* follow up on extension/amendment contract?
 * Get Laura Cleared on springroll.

 # Charlie